A Generalized Theory for Optical Cooling of a Trapped Atom with Spin: Theory: Laser cooling in a harmonic potential

-These operators act within the ground-state spin manifold just like the hyperfine spin operators $\hat{F}_i$, $F_{\pm}$.
+{Here $\bm{A}$ and $\bm{B}$ are vectors related to the electric field of the absorbed or emitted photons.
+On the right side we re-express it as a scalar product of two rank 2 tensors.
+The operator $\hat{\bm{D}} \otimes \hat{\bm{D}}^\dag$ is a rank 2 tensor, formed by the two tensor product of two rank 1 vectors.
+This rank 2 operator can be decomposed into an irreducible representation which consists of a rank 0 scalar, rank 1 vector, and rank 2 symmetric and traceless tensor.
+Finally, the Wigner-Eckert theorem can be used on each of these components to convert them to spin matrix elements. } \del{ These operators act within the ground state spin manifold just like the hyperfine spin operators $\hat{F}_i$, $F_{\pm}$.
 If you observe, the right hand side is actually a scalar product of two rank 2 matrices.
-Using the Wigner-Eckart theorem and properties of spherical vectors, we can express these in terms of spin operators.
-The spin Hamiltonian is~\cite{deutsch2010quantum}
+Using the Wigner-Eckart theorem and properties of spherical vectors, we can express these in terms of spin operators.} The spin Hamiltonian becomes~\cite{deutsch2010quantum}